 Households will only be eligible for one rebate under the Solar Homes Package (i.e. a household that accesses a solar hot water rebate cannot claim a solar PV rebate).
 Rebates are available for systems installed from 19 August 2018.

 For all general enquiries please contact us on 1300 363 744 or at email@example.com

-The Andrews Labor Government have made a number of election commitments relating to the Solar Homes program, supporting additional rebates for solar PV and solar hot water, rebates for solar batteries and support for renters to install solar PV.
-Further information on each commitment can be found at https://www.danandrews.com.au/saving-with-solar
+The Andrews Labor Government have made a number of election commitments relating to the Solar Homes program, supporting additional rebates for:

-We are aware that True Value Solar intends to wind-down its Australian operations.
-Some applicants to the Solar Homes Package have appointed True Value Solar as their solar retailer.
+Solar Victoria is aware that True Value Solar and Energy Matters / Flextronics intend to wind-down their Australian operations.
+Some applicants to the Solar Homes Package have appointed these companies as their solar retailer.

 If customers opt to choose a new preferred installer, they should contact Solar Victoria at firstname.lastname@example.org to provide a new Solar Provider Statement with the details of their new installer.

 If you have problems with a solar system from True Value Solar, or any other company, see the Solar energy page on the Consumer Affairs Victoria website.